 The Olentangy Acceleration Policy provides students with opportunities for possible accelerated placement through early admission to kindergarten, individual subject acceleration, whole-grade acceleration and early graduation from high school.
 A teacher, administrator, gifted education specialist, guidance counselor, school psychologist or a parent or legal guardian of the student may submit referrals for possible accelerated placement to the school principal.
 A student may refer himself, herself or a peer through a district staff member who has knowledge of the abilities of the student.

-Copies of referral forms for evaluation for possible early entrance, whole-grade acceleration and individual subject acceleration are available to district staff and parents at each school building.
+Copies of referral forms for evaluation for possible early entrance, whole-grade acceleration and individual subject acceleration are available to district staff and parents at each school building or at the link below.

 A parent or legal guardian of the referred student may appeal in writing the decision of the evaluation committee to the local Superintendent within thirty days of being notified of the committee’s decision.
 The Superintendent shall review the appeal and notify the parent or legal guardian who filed the appeal of his or her final decision within thirty days of receiving the appeal.
 The Superintendent’s decision shall be final.
 However, the student may be referred and evaluated again at the next available opportunity if he or she is again referred for evaluation by an individual eligible to make referrals as described in this policy.